mattlokes/touchkio/README.md

 - A webview kiosk window launched in fullscreen mode and loading the specified `--web-url` website should not cause any problems.

 **Extended features** become available when the `--mqtt-*` arguments are provided and the hardware is supported:
-- Sensor features that may work out of the box include those that do not require any interaction with the display or keyboard.
+- Sensor features that may work out-of-the-box include those that do not require any interaction with the display or keyboard.
 - If your hardware is not fully compatible there should be no crashes, but you may miss some sensors.
+    - On some Debian based systems (e.g. Ubuntu), the display status control may only be available when using X11.

-**Known Issues** that are by-design or for which there is so far no solution:
+**Known Issues** that are by-design or for which there isn't a solution so far:
 - You can use Raspberry Pi's build-in screen blanking functionality, however, if the screen is turned on through Home Assistant after being automatically turned off, it will remain on indefinitely.
   - It's recommended to either use the built-in screen blanking feature or implement a Home Assistant automation (e.g. presence detection) to manage the screen status.
 - Hyperlinks that redirect the browser away from the main window are intentionally disabled.
   - This decision was made to maintain a clean design, as navigation buttons to move back and forth between different sites were not included.
-- On Raspberry Pi's terminal you may see some *ERROR:gbm_wrapper.cc* messages.
+- On the terminal you may see some *ERROR:gbm_wrapper.cc* messages.
   -  This appears to be a [known issue](https://github.com/electron/electron/issues/42322) that currently lacks a fix, but the webview still works.

 ## Credits